 Protecting our planet is firmly rooted in the Otto Group’s traditions, as environmental protection was defined a corporate goal as early as 1986.
 Today, we are working with ambitious targets to further minimize our ecological footprint.
 In doing so, we consider the impact of our products on the climate, ecosystems and society over their entire life cycle: from the extraction of raw materials to production conditions, from material consumption and shipping to use and disposal by customers.
 We can achieve the greatest impact by using sustainable materials with regard to textile fibers, wooden furniture, cataloge paper and packaging.
-In addition, we are also pursuing the long-term goal of reducing emissions along the entire value chain to net zero by 2045 without any offsetting.
+In addition, we are pursuing the long-term goal of reducing emissions along the entire value chain to net zero by 2045 without any offsetting.
 Traditional offsetting, such as CO2-neutral shipping, is considered a voluntary additional measure and does not contribute to our climate targets.

 Climate protection became part of our corporate strategy back in 1986.
 Since then, we have achieved a great deal.
 CO₂ emissions in our own business operations were more than halved between 2006 and 2020 – completely without compensation.
 But we have not yet reached our goal: By 2030, the Otto Group wants to be climate-neutral in all core processes.
 This includes our own locations, transports and employee mobility.
 Since 2021, our carbon footprint has also included emissions from the processing of our data in externally operated data centers and cloud services.
 We have set an interim target of reducing greenhouse gas emissions by 40 percent by 2025 compared with 2018.

 The Otto Group is also working intensively on aligning its climate targets and climate protection activities with the Paris Climate Agreement and the 1.5 degree target formulated therein.
 It has officially committed to the Science Based Targets Initiative to develop a target for the Otto Group within the next two years.